fraserxu/electron-pdf/README.md

 Node Usage
 -----
 Electron PDF can be used inside of an application, or more commonly as the engine for a pdf rendering service.
 For instance, to handle http requests using Express.
-The following snipppets show you how you can get started.
+The following snippets show you how you can get started.

 ### The application must run in an Electron process